lenushealth/dotnet-mybp-sample/README.md

+> This repository has been archived and the content merged into the `integration-samples` repo and will not receive any further updates, please refer to the `integration-samples` repository for updated samples.

 # dotnet-mybp-sample
 Sample implementation of the Lenus Health platform to retrieve and submit blood pressure samples for a logged in user